ALNA-PM/Reverse-sum-in-lists/README.md

 # Reverse-sum-in-lists
-C++ program to add the two numbers and return the sum as a linked list (also in reverse order).
+C++ program to add the two numbers,stored in linked list in reversed order and return the sum as a linked list (also in reverse order).
 Problem Statement:
 You are given two singly linked lists representing two non-negative integers.
 The digits are stored in reverse order, and each node contains a single digit.
 Write a program to add the two numbers and return the sum as a linked list (also in reverse order).
 Additionally, your solution should: